A Simple Hierarchical Pooling Data Structure for Loop Closure: Methodology

-We now construct a second level, or ``layer'', of the data structure, simply by pooling adjacent histograms (Fig.~\ref{fig-tree}).
-This is repeated for higher layers until either a maximum depth is reached, or until a single root node is left.
 Similarities between pooled and query histograms are computed using the {\em intersection kernel}~\cite{swain1991color}, that is the area of the intersection of the two histograms.
 Thus, if $h^q$ (a query histogram) has bin values $h^q_1, \dots, h^q_N$, and similarly for $h^p$, we have that

 The intersection kernel is related to many divergence functions~\cite{vasconcelos2004efficient} as well as to metrics used in optimal transport problems.